Short answer

 Why did the prior deal fall apart?
 Your buyer's agent may be able to get this from the listing agent.
 Agents are not always required to disclose this, and information quality varies, but asking is the right first step.

 Has Form 17 been updated since the prior contract?
-If the seller learned of a new condition during the prior buyer's inspection, Washington law requires disclosure on Form 17.
-Ask whether an amended Form 17 is available.
+If the seller learned of a new adverse condition during the prior buyer's inspection or negotiations, Form 17 may need to be amended.
+Ask whether an amended Form 17 is available and compare it with the original disclosure.

 Is a seller pre-inspection now available?
 Some sellers provide a pre-inspection after a back-on-market situation specifically to prevent subsequent buyers from encountering the same finding.
 If yes, review it carefully.
 If no, the information gap still exists.